Anchor-based Bilingual Word Embeddings for Low-Resource Languages: Introduction

-In this paper we introduce our approach to building BWEs if one of the languages only has limited available monolingual data.
-Instead of using mapping or joint approaches this paper takes the middle ground by making use of the MWEs of a resource rich language and training the low resource language embeddings on top of it.
+In this paper we introduce a new approach to building BWEs when one of the languages only has limited available monolingual data.
+Instead of using mapping or joint approaches, this paper takes the middle ground by making use of the MWEs of a resource rich language and training the low resource language embeddings on top of it.
 For this, a bilingual seed lexicon is used to initialize the representation of target language words by taking the pre-trained vectors of their source pairs prior to target side training, which acts as an informed starting point to shape the vector space during the process.
-We randomly initialize the representations of all non-lexicon target words and run Continuous Bag-of-Words (CBOW) and skip-gram (SG) training procedures to generate word2vec embeddings \cite{Mikolov2013efficient}.
-An additional advantage of this approach is that we keep the original high quality source language MWE space intact, not allowing the data deficit on the target side to lower its quality, as opposed to previous joint approaches.
+We randomly initialize the representations of all non-lexicon target words and run Continuous Bag-of-Words (CBOW) and skip-gram (SG) training procedures to generate target embeddings with both \textsc{Word2Vec} \cite{Mikolov2013efficient} and \textsc{FastText} \cite{bojanowski-etal-2017-enriching}.
+Our approach ensures that the source language MWE space is intact, so that the data deficit on the target side does not result in lowered source embedding quality.
+The improved monolingual word embeddings for the target language outperform embeddings trained solely on monolingual data for semantic tasks such as word-similarity prediction.
+We study low-resource settings for English-German and English-Hiligaynon, where previous approaches have failed \cite{Michel2020}, as well as English-Macedonian.